mekanix/meka.rs/_posts/2015-06-07-tube-vs-transistor.md

 we have these amps around.
 I don't know, but I'm almost sure it has something to do with economy.

-There is some area of audio amps where tubes are superb and transistors can ever come close to them: distortion in guitar amps.
+There is some area of audio amps where tubes are superb and transistors can't ever come close to them: distortion in guitar amps.
 The reason for this is that tubes and transistors act totally different when they are saturated, hence the difference in sound of distortion.

 I'm a guitar player, among other things, and the best think I can think of, in